What is Supplier Risk Management – and how do you benefit?

 • Improved resilience: Effective SRM reduces the likelihood of disruptions and ensures a steady flow of materials and products.

-• Cost savings: SRM prevents costs associated with supply chain disruptions – e.g. expedited shipping or finding alternative suppliers at the last minute.
+• Cost savings: SRM helps you avoid unexpected costs associated with supply chain disruptions – e.g. expedited shipping or finding last-minute alternatives to your usual suppliers.

-• Compliance assurance: SRM helps you adhere to legal and regulatory requirements, allowing you to avoid fines and legal actions associated with non-compliance.
+• Compliance assurance: SRM helps you stay on top of legal and regulatory requirements, allowing you to avoid fines and legal trouble.

-• Strategic advantage: Effective SRM provides a competitive advantage by allowing you to proactively manage risks that your competitors might overlook.
+• Strategic advantage: Effective SRM gives you a competitive edge by allowing you to proactively manage risks your competitors might overlook.

 Get the Pleo Digest